 The only other effect is that you free up several Gigabytes of storage space on your hard drive as hiberfil.sys gets deleted in the process.

 When you disable Hibernate, the hiberfil.sys file will be automatically deleted.
-To do this on newer versions of Windows, do the following:
+To do this on all supported versions of Windows, do the following:

 This turns off Hibernate on the system and will delete the large hiberfil,sys file on the PC as well freeing up space in the process.

-If you need Hibernation simply run the same steps outlined above but use powercfg -h on instead as the command.
+If you need Hibernation simply run the same steps outlined above but use powercfg -h on instead as the command as it turns on the feature again.

 Advertising revenue is falling fast across the Internet, and independently-run sites like Ghacks are hit hardest by it.
 The advertising model in its current form is coming to an end, and we have to find other ways to continue operating this site.